-Based on the accumulated loss as of the year ended December 31, 2021, the Group decided not to recognize the amounts of the employees' compensation and remuneration to directors.
+Since there was a loss as of the year ended December 31, 2021, the Company decided not to recognize the amounts of the employees' compensation and remuneration to directors.

-Based on the profit of the year ended December 31, 2020, the Group estimated the amounts of the employees' compensation and remuneration to directors for the year ended December 31, 2020 to be 3% of profit of the year and 0.75% of profit of the year, respectively, recognized as employee benefits expense.
-Differences between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors would be recognized in profit or loss of the subsequent year.
+After the loss offset, the Company estimated the amounts of the employees' compensation and remuneration to directors for the year ended December 31, 2022 to be 1% and 0% of profit of the year, NT\$902 thousand and NT\$0 thousand, respectively.
+Difference between the estimated amount and the actual distribution of the employees compensation and remuneration to directors would be recognized in profit or loss in the subsequent year.
 If the Board of Directors resolves to distribute employees' compensation in the form of stocks, the number of stock distributed is calculated based on total employee compensation divided by the closing price of the day before the Board of Directors' meeting.